"iPod Touch is disabled, try again in 22, 656, 990 minutes."

 Step 6.
 Click Repair if you have verified the info.
 The program will begin to unlock your iPod Touch.
 After it is unlocked, the iPod Touch will reboot and can be used again.

 Note: All data will be erased after the repair.
 If you have a backup, you can restore the iTunes/iCloud backup when setting up the iPod Touch later.

 If you don't have access to a computer right now, there is a way allowing you to fix the disabled iPod without a computer: erasing the iPod Touch with iCloud.

 Tip: to use iCloud to remove the passcode on iPod Touch, you need to enable Find My iPod Touch on your iPod before the device is disabled.

 On a device (iPhone/iPad or others) with internet access, open a browser and navigate to icloud.com/find.

 Sign in with your Apple ID.

 Click All Devices and select your iPod Touch 1st/2nd/3rd/4th/5th/6th generation.

 Choose Erase iPod Touch.
 It will erase your iPod Touch, including its passcode.

-Any more question about fix disable iPod Touch?
+Any more questions about fix disable iPod Touch?
 Leave your comment below.
-If you find this tutorial helpful, share with your friends on Facebook, Twitter, Instagram and more.
+If you find this tutorial helpful, share with your friends on Facebook, Twitter, Instagram, and more.